-Copying cell values in multiple cells and pasting them is one of the easiest jobs in Microsoft Excel.
+In Microsoft Excel, you can copy cell values in multiple cells, and paste them easily.
 You can copy single or multiple cells and then select the target range of cells to paste.
-You can do this either manually or you can use some built-in features available in Excel.
-Today in this article, we will discuss some of the methods to copy the same value in multiple cells in Excel.
+You can do this either manually or can use some built-in features available in Excel.
+Today in this article, we will discuss 4 simple methods to copy the same value in multiple cells in Excel.

 Download Practice Workbook

 You can download the practice workbook from here.